More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Max Cut

-\section{Max Cut}
+\section{{\sc Max Cut}}

-Prior to this work, the $d$-neighbor-equivalence relation was used only for problems with a locally checkable property like \textsc{Dominating Set} \cite{BuiXuanTV13,GolovachHKKSV18,OumSV13}.
+Prior to this work, the $d$-neighbor-equivalence relation was used only for problems with a locally checkable property like \textsc{Dominating Set} \cite{Bui-XuanTV13,GolovachHKKSV18,OumSV13}.
 We prove in this paper that the $d$-neighbor-equivalence relation can also be useful for problems with a connectivity constraint and an acyclicity constraint.
 Is this notion also useful for other kinds of problems?
-Can we use it for the problems which are unlikely to admit \FPT algorithms parameterized by clique-width, $\bQ$-rank-width and rank-width?
-This is the case for well-known problems such as \textsc{Hamiltonian Cycle}, \textsc{Edge Dominating Set} and \textsc{Max Cut}.
+Can we use it as a parameter to propose fast algorithms for problems which are $W[1]$-hard parameterized by clique-width, $\bQ$-rank-width, and rank-width such as \textsc{Hamiltonian Cycle}, \textsc{Edge Dominating Set}, and \textsc{Max Cut}?
 The complexity of these problems parameterized by clique-width is well-known.
-Indeed, for each of these problems, we have an ad-hoc $n^{O(k)}$ time algorithm with $k$ the clique-width of a given $k$-expression \cite{BergougnouxKK17,FominGLS14}.
+Indeed, for each of these problems, we have an ad hoc $n^{O(k)}$ time algorithm with $k$ the clique-width of a given $k$-expression \cite{BergougnouxKK20,FominGLS14}.
 On the other hand, little is known concerning rank-width and $\bQ$-rank-width.
-For mim-width, we know that \textsc{Hamiltonian Cycle} is para-\NP-hard parameterized by the mim-width of a given rooted layout \cite{JaffkeKT18}.
+For mim-width, we know that \textsc{Hamiltonian Cycle} is para-\NP-hard parameterized by the mim-width of a given rooted layout \cite{JaffkeKT20a}.
 As these problems are $\W[1]$-hard parameterized by clique-width, we cannot expect to rely only on the $d$-neighbor equivalence relation for $d$ a constant.

 In this section, we prove that, given an $n$-vertex graph and a rooted layout $\cL$, we can use the $n$-neighbor equivalence to solve the \textsc{Max Cut} problem in time $\snec_n(\cL)^{O(1)}\cdot n^{O(1)}$.
 The \textsc{Max Cut} problem asks, given a graph $G$, for the maximum $w\in\bN$ such that there exists a subset $X\subseteq V(G)$ with $w=|E(X,\comp{X })|$.